Paila

 Preparing helado de paila, in Ibarra, Ecuador.

 A paila (/es/) is a type of cookware that in several Spanish-speaking South American countries refers to a large shallow metal pan or earthenware bowl which oftentimes is also used as a serving plate for the foods prepared in it.
 Dishes served in clay pailas are often prepared in the paila itself by way of baking in an oven.

 By extension, the word paila is also used for the dishes that are eaten from it, such as paila marina and paila de huevo.
-An advantage of the clay paila is that clay retains heat well and keeps foods warm.
+An advantage of the clay paila is that clay retains heat well and keeps food warm.
 Its Valencian equivalent is the paella, which is simply referred to as arroz (rice) by the locals.

 Etymology

 Paila derives from Old French paele, from Latin patĕlla.
 It is first attested in Spain in the 16th century, and both is diminutive (pailita) and augmentative (pailón) appeared at the time.
 Its cognates include modern French poêle and Catalan paella.
 Nowadays, the use of the term is widespread in Latin America but relatively rare in Spain, where the doublet padilla survives as paílla in Andalusia.